GallTech/rag-lab/UI/README.md

 - Logs: /var/log/ui/stdout.log and /var/log/ui/stderr.log
 - Systemd unit: ui.service or ui@<user>.service

-Only /opt, /etc, and /var are used at runtime.
-The repo under ~/rag-lab is safe to delete or reclone.

 ---

 ## Networking

 - Streamlit HTTP: TCP 8501 (LAN only)
-- Intended clients: browsers on your LAN; the app will call the Retrieval API when wired
+- Intended clients: browsers on LAN; the app will call the Retrieval API when wired

 ---